US Travel Advisories are an International Embarrassment: World Tourism Network

 - Virgin Islands, U.S.

-Travel warnings are issued from least severe 1 -to most severe 4.
+Travel warnings are issued from least severe – 1 to most severe – 4.
 A 4 rating means high danger, “do not go.”
-Currently, the State Dept does not distinguish between issues of health and issues of war and security
+Currently, the State Department does not distinguish between issues of health and issues of war and security.

-It often uses a broad stroke approach, painting entire countries with the same rating and therefore causing false conclusions
+It often uses a broad stroke approach, painting entire countries with the same rating and, therefore, causing false conclusions

-The current State Department advisories paint a place like Afghanistan or North Korea, with the same warning currently in effect for countries including the Bahamas or Jamaica.
+The current State Department advisories paint a place like Afghanistan or North Korea with the same warning currently in effect for countries including the Bahamas or Jamaica.
 The economies of the Bahamas and Jamaica rely heavily on US visitors.

 In addition, the World Tourism Network finds the current US Travel advisories issued against the US Territory Guam surprising, discriminatory, and misleading.
-“A US State Department and CDC have no authority to advise against travel or issue advisories against another US territory or state’, according to Mary Rhodes, president of the Guam Hotel & Restaurant Association.
+“The US State Department and CDC have no authority to advise against travel or issue advisories against another US territory or state,” stated Mary Rhodes, President of the Guam Hotel & Restaurant Association.

-COVID requires a new approach and there should be travel warnings based on crime and security and the second set of warnings for COVID.
-These latter warnings should distinguish the vaccinated from the unvaccinated and consider the availability of rapid testing and serological easy to administer exams, upon entering and exiting a country.
+COVID requires a new approach, and there should be travel warnings based on crime and security, and a second set of warnings for COVID.
+These latter warnings should distinguish the vaccinated from the unvaccinated and consider the availability of rapid testing and serological easy-to-administer exams upon entering and exiting a country.

 The broad and undistinguishable issuing of travel advisories leads not only to economic chaos but to a devaluation of the travel warnings, discrimination, and political problems.

-The WTN urges the US State Department and the Centers for Disease Control and Prevention to develop a more nuanced approach and work to create a more sophisticated approach to its travel.
+The WTN urges the US State Department and the Centers for Disease Control and Prevention to develop a more nuanced approach and work to create a more sophisticated determination of its travel advisories.

 The WTN Position statement was signed by WTN President Dr. Peter Tarlow.